Golden Journal No. 36:

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.

-He lives in Birmingham, Alabama with his wife, three children, and his dog Leopold, who is a good dog.
+He lives in Birmingham, Alabama with his wife and three children.
+He misses his lizard-hunting Iron Dog, Leopold.
+Leopold was a good dog.

 Want to keep Daily Content free of third-party ads?
 You can send us some love (and cash) through this link right here.